Paragpur: Education

 The village has a Punjabi medium, co-ed primary school founded in 1972.
 The schools provide mid-day meal as per Indian Midday Meal Scheme.
 As per Right of Children to Free and Compulsory Education Act the school provide free education to children between the ages of 6 and 14.

 Sikh National College Banga and Amardeep Singh Shergill Memorial college Mukandpur are the nearest colleges.
 Lovely Professional University is 37.5 km away from the village.

 Landmarks and history

 The village has a historical dargah Panj Peer dedicated to the five peers.
 It was earlier ruled by Mughals.
-The dargah is nearby the Sikh shrine Gurudwara Shri Panj Tirath Sahib which was named by Guru Hargobind and it was built by Maharaja Ranjit Singh in Laroya.
+The dargah is nearby the Sikh shrine Gurudwara Shri Panj Tirath Sahib which was named by Guru Hargobind and it was built by Maharaja Ranjit Singh the boundary of Paragpur & nearby village Laroya.
 A religious fair held at the dargah annually which attended by people of all religions.

 Transport

 Banga train station is the nearest train station however, Nawanshahr railway station is 15.3 km away from the village.
 Sahnewal Airport is the nearest domestic airport which located 54 km away in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 150 km away in Amritsar.